Managing project files

 You can continue to use Burp while the project file is being imported.
 You may experience delays if you try to perform an operation on data while it is being imported.
 This is intended to prevent data corruption.

 - From the top menu bar, select Project > Import project file.

 - Select the project file you want to import, and click Open.

-- Select the tools you want to import data for, and whether you want to Pause Automated Tasks.
+- Select the tools you want to import data for, and whether you want to Pause Automated Tasks and Trust this project file.
 Click Next.

 - Wait for the file to import, then click Close.

 Recovering corrupted project files